shakfu/py2max/README.md

 p.save()
 ```

-The Python classes are basically just simple wrappers around their corresponding JSON spec the .maxpat file, almost all Max/MSP and Jitter objects can be added to the patcher file with the `.add_textbox` or the generic `.add` methods.
+Note that Python classes are basically just simple wrappers around their corresponding JSON spec in the .maxpat file, and almost all Max/MSP and Jitter objects can be added to the patcher file with the `.add_textbox` or the generic `.add` methods.
 There are also specialized methods in the form `.add_<type>` for numbers, numeric parameters, subpatchers, and container-type objects (see the design notes below for more details).

 Further tests are in the `py2max/tests` folder and can be output to an `outputs` folder all at once by running `pytest` in the project root, or individually, by doing something like the following: